 Since moving from Connecticut in 2000 Randy has made it his mission to learn about York and the families who live in the community.
 After 45 years working in the newspaper field in both New England and Pennsylvania he is retired and now teaches youngsters the craft of community storytelling through video and still photographs.

 He believes that students who learn how to communicate their own ideas can shape and possibly influence their generation.

 Vicki has been teaching theater since 2005.
 She has had the pleasure of working with students ages 3-17, teaching many different aspects of theater from mini musicals to improv, scene study to early creative arts.
-She has been teaching at Dreamwrights since 2011, and is excited to be returning again this summer!
+She has been teaching at DreamWrights since 2011, and is excited to return!

 Shannon Hallisey has been a part of DreamWrights as a teaching artist and volunteer since 1998.
 Shannon holds a BS in Elementary Education from York College as well as seventeen post-graduate credits from Lebanon Valley College.
 She is a teacher at St. Joseph School Dallastown where she teaches computers and science.
 Shannon also serves as the fall play director for York Catholic High School.
 Her hobbies include singing in the group “Sirens on the Rocks”, reading, going to Renaissance Faires and ballroom dancing.
 She also enjoys spending time with her three adorable nieces Kayleigh and Karina and Bayleigh.

 We offer 100% refund within 30 days of camp/class start date and 50% within 2 weeks of start date.
 If you choose to withdraw less than 2 weeks before (including during the camp), no refund will be offered.
 If DreamWrights cancels a class/camp due to low enrollment, a full refund will be given.